 Since the scandal, Mixue’s headquarters has issued directives to individual stores, stating that lemons cannot be kept overnight, and a photo must be taken along with a disposal record every day before closing the store.

 As the Chinese proverb goes, “Food is the foundation of the people’s livelihood (民以食为天 Mín yǐ shí wéi tiān).”
-Food has always held great significance in Chinese culture, and food safety scandals are a recurring topic at the annual Consumer Rights Gala.
-With increasing regulations on these issues, people hope that one day, there won’t be a food-related story at the gala—even if it’s just a slice of overnight lemon.
+With increasing regulations on food safety issues, people hope that one day, there won’t be a food-related scandal at the gala—even if it’s just a slice of overnight lemon.